Kandarodai

-Known as Kadiramalai in the ancient period, the area served as a famous emporium city and capital of Tamil kingdoms in the Jaffna peninsula of North Eastern Ceylon from classical antiquity.
-The notable ancient Buddhist monastery referred as Kadurugoda Vihara is situated in Kandarodai.

-Located near a world-famous port at that time, Kandarodai was the first site the Archaeology Department in Sri Lanka excavated in the Jaffna peninsula.

 Etymology

 According to Jaffna tradition was this place initially known as Kadiramalai.
 According to C. Rasanayagam is the Sinhalese name Kadurugoḍa derived from Kadiragoda, which is according to him derived from Kadiramalai, substituting the Tamil suffix malai (meaning "mountain") with the Sinhalese suffix goḍa.
 The prefix Kadira is the Tamil name for the Acacia chundra tree.
 The modern Tamil name Kantarōṭai is believed to be re-derived from the Kadiragoda term.
 The Tamil name was Kadiramalai.

 Few scholars holds that Kadurugoda is derived from the Sinhalese name Kandavurugoda (a site of a military encampment).
 The Portuguese archives refer to this place as Kandarcudde.
 The name Kadurogoda viharaya is mentioned in the 15th century Sinhalese text Nampota.